 Not only are FFW policies good for individuals and their workplace, there’s clear evidence there are far reaching societal benefits when it comes to health, wellbeing and equality outcomes for children.
 For more information on this read: UNICEF Redesigning the workplace to be family-friendly: What governments and businesses can do.

 The cost of investing in FFW initiatives can be a fraction of the annual savings generated from reducing employee turnover.

 So, what are the actual figures?

 Contact Parents At Work for a copy of The ROI for Family Friendly Organisations Report which includes monetary figures based on organisational size and real life case studies on how specific businesses have benefited from the investment in FFW initiatives.

-Contact firstname.lastname@example.org for a free consultation and family friendly workplace ‘health check’.
+Contact firstname.lastname@example.org for a free consultation and to learn more about doing a family friendly workplace ‘health check’.